 6th.
 Battalion The Queens Own Royal West Kent Regiment

 Thomas Harris was the son of William John and Sarah Ann Harris of Halling, Kent, the seventh child of a family of nine children.
-He attended Halling Board School (Infants) from 7th July 1896.
-It is assumed he worked at Hilton & Anderson’s Manor Cement Works after leaving school, enlisting on the 27th August 1914 aged 22, joining The Queens Own Royal West Kent Regiment, and travelling to France 1st June 1915.
-He was made a Lance Corporal on 9th July 1915, being promoted to Corporal 1st June 1916 and then acting Sergeant on 28th March 1918.
+He attended Halling Board School (Infants) from the 7th July 1896.
+It is assumed he worked at Hilton & Anderson’s Manor Cement Works after leaving school, enlisting on the 27th August 1914 aged 22, joining The Queens Own Royal West Kent Regiment, and travelling to France on the 1st June 1915.
+He was made a Lance Corporal on the 9th July 1915, being promoted to Corporal on the 1st June 1916 and then acting Sergeant on the 28th March 1918.
 He was awarded his Military Medal on the 9th April 1918, possibly for actions in the period 25th - 28th March 1918 near Authuille, Somme.
-He was confirmed in the rank of Sergeant on 24th June 1918 and was posthumously awarded his V.C. for his actions during an attack on 9th August 1918.
-During the period 26th February 1916 and 2nd July 1916 he was wounded on two occasions.
-Following the first occasion on 26th February 1916 he was admitted to hospital from 27th February to 4th March and returned to duty on 12th March 1916 (no further details are available).
-On 2nd July 1916 he received a shrapnel wound to his right side which entailed his return to England on a hospital ship and his admission to hospital between 8th July and 25th August 1916, with his return to France on 23rd.
+He was confirmed in the rank of Sergeant on the 24th June 1918 and was posthumously awarded his V.C. for his actions during an attack on the 9th August 1918.
+During the period from the 26th February 1916 to the 2nd July 1916, he was wounded on two occasions.
+Following the first occasion on the 26th February 1916, he was admitted to hospital from the 27th February to the 4th March and returned to duty on the 12th March 1916 (no further details are available).
+On the 2nd July 1916 he received a shrapnel wound to his right side which entailed his return to England on a hospital ship and his admission to hospital between the 8th July and the 25th August 1916, with his return to France on the 23rd.
 May 1917.
 If the research and assumptions are correct his M.M. was awarded to him, possibly for his actions while in “B” Company, which took part in the following defensive action.

 (Historical Summary 1918 from Major & Mrs. Holt’s Battlefield Guide to the Somme.)